-If you build a product that is not good enough on the market and hope to have customers because people are being pitiful, supportive or merely showing favour, that product cannot be a global success.
+If you build a product that is not good enough on the market and hopes to have customers because people are being pitiful, supportive or merely showing favour, that product cannot be a global success.

 Honestly, some of the work presented in the market by my fellow tech African entrepreneurs is not good enough when compared with the global offers.
 I know about the financial constraints and all the bad conditions we have here but I still believe excellence is something we need to embrace as African tech entrepreneurs.
 Our products must not be used out of pity but we must produce the best for the global market.
 With programming and other creative work, it’s not very expensive to produce the best there is.

 Mixed business paradigms.

 This challenge comes when the product has been made.
 Many African entrepreneurs use marketing methods which are inconsistent with what they are selling.
 For example, because the founder focused on too narrow a market, sometimes they end up using printed fliers to market a mobile app.

 Traditional marketing works great for certain products but when tech entrepreneurs use only traditional marketing and leave out the digital marketing efforts undone they will be shooting themselves in the foot.
 As many options as we have, as entrepreneurs in this generation, we must know exactly which methods to use for marketing our work.
 Which methods to use for revenue generation?
 Which platforms to use to spread the message?

 When we use mixed business paradigms (the traditional and the digital), we fail to reach the people who will be interested in what we are selling or producing.
 For example, it is much better to advertise on Facebook if you want website visitors than to put up a billboard.

 Turning ideas into business.